yanxian-ll/GS-SR/README.md

 mkdir test
 ```

-The input data stucture will be organised as follows:
+The input data stucture should be organized as shown below.

 ```
 test/
-├── scene1/
+├── scene/
 │   ├── input
 │   │   ├── IMG_0.jpg
 │   │   ├── IMG_1.jpg